yorickpeterse/yorickpeterse.com/source/articles/a-brief-look-at-freebsd.md

 there are some exceptions.
-For example, stylua isn't available in the Fedora repository (though you can use [my copr repository](https://copr.fedorainfracloud.org/coprs/yorickpeterse/stylua/)), while FreeBSD does have it the version is almost one year out of date.
+For example, stylua isn't available in the Fedora repository (though you can use [my copr repository](https://copr.fedorainfracloud.org/coprs/yorickpeterse/stylua/)), while FreeBSD does have it (though the version is almost one year out of date).
 This will differ per package and its popularity, so your mileage may vary.

 A weird quirk I ran into is that for certain packages `pkg info NAME` only works for installed packages, which the output of `pkg help info` doesn't make clear.